Student Terms and Conditions

 Company No. 06999859

 All details are published in good faith.
 All programmes are subject to availability and minimum class numbers.
 We reserve the right to alter any particulars such as schedules and fees at the discretion of the Academy.
 We reserve the right to cancel any course or close the Academy for whatever reason.
-Should this be necessary, we will do our best to find an alternative course for you.
+Should this be necessary, we will do our best to find an alternative course or appropriate solution for you.
 If this is not possible, you may be able to apply for a refund.
 Please see our refund policy.

 2.1 Entry Requirements